Orlando shooter's widow seeks jail release pending trial

-SAN FRANCISCO (AP) — Lawyers for the widow of the man who staged a deadly terrorist attack at a Florida nightclub said she had no advance knowledge of the plot and did not know ahead of time that her husband planned to buy ammunition while they were on a trip to Walmart.
+SAN FRANCISCO (AP) — Lawyers for the widow of the man who carried out a deadly attack at a Florida nightclub are urging a judge to release her from jail pending trial on charges she supported her husband’s terroristic plans.

-Noor Salman’s attorneys said Tuesday in court filings arguing for her release from jail that she had no involvement or knowledge of her husband Omar Mateen’s plan to attack the Pulse Nightclub in Orlando on June 12.
-Mateen shot to death 49 people and wounded 53 others before police killed him.
+Noor Salman’s attorney on Wednesday are expected to argue in an Oakland federal court that the widow is not a threat to public safety or at risk of fleeing.
+Family members have pledged their homes as collateral.

-Salman was arrested in November and will appear in an Oakland, California, federal court Wednesday seeking her release from jail.
+Salman was arrested in November at her mother’s home in Rodeo, California, a San Francisco suburb.
+She is charged with helping her husband plan his attack of the Pulse nightclub, where he killed 49 people and wounded 53 others.

 Comments